blackburn3333/guide/src/pages/javascript/crud-in-local-storage-with-javascript/index.md

 ---
-title: USE WEB STORAGE WITH JAVASCRIPT
+title: Use local storage with javascript
 ---

 <h2 align="center">USE WEB STORAGE WITH JAVASCRIPT</h2>